clarkbains/1405_Practice_Problems/Docs/Problem_6.md

 This problem will take a little bit of a break from the bot code to introduce for loops and lists

-The goal of this task will be to create a list containing lists and dictionaries, and print contents on command.
+The goal of this task will be to create a list or dictionary containing items, and print contents on command.
 This should be done using for and while loops as much as possible.
 Looping, lists, and dictionaries will be heavily used in the final bot.

 ---
 Syntax to know: